California Underserved and Small Producer Program

-The drought relief direct producer grants are available through local partnering organizations, and available on a rolling basis.
+Direct relief producer grants are available through partnering organizations, and available on a rolling basis.

-The technical assistance (TA) program funds non-profit organizations, resource conservation districts, Tribal Governments and county ag commissioners to assist farmers and ranchers with application assistance to the CUSP Drought Relief Direct Producer Grant program, federal and state economic and disaster relief programs, and technical assistance related to farm business management, financial planning and marketing assistance TA to individual agricultural producers as tools to mitigate immediate concerns and needs related to the drought.
+The CUSP program also funds Technical Assistance (TA) providers to assist farmers and ranchers with applications to the Drought or Extreme Weather & Other Climate Impacts Relief programs.
+TA providers may also offer assistance with federal and state economic and disaster relief programs, farm business management, financial planning and marketing assistance to individual agricultural producers as tools to mitigate immediate concerns and needs related to drought and extreme weather.

 Program Status